nishp1/webtop/README.md

 First clone the repo.
 Then install development dependencies with npm.
 Install frontend app dependencies with Bower:

     cd webtop
-    npm install && bower install
+    npm install

 Development tasks are run with gulp.
-Run `gulp dev` to bring up a live preview of the webtop or `gulp` to see all available tasks.
+Run `gulp dev` or `npm start` to bring up a live preview of the webtop or `gulp` to see all available tasks.

 ## Development Notes